NIGK14025U Water Resources (part 1)

 Use of state-of-the-art geological, hydrogeological and hydrological modeling codes

 Read and comprehend international literature on water resources and related supporting disciplines

-Digital competences through collection and critical assessment of on geology, hydrogeology, and hydrology
+Collect and critically evaluate data on geology, hydrogeology, and hydrology

 Analyze the impact of the geological settings on subsurface flow, flow lines, and groundwater-surface water interaction

 Analyze and assess hydrology, water balance and water resources at catchment scale

 - Theory exercises

 - Written assignment, during courseOral examination, 20 minutterThe written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.